-- How easy a hike it is.
+- How easy a hike it is

-As such, don’t expect to reach your trail goal every time, so traveling for several hours may end up being a waste of time if you end up being back in the car faster than you can say “Billy stole my stick – I’m bored.
+As such, don’t expect to reach your trail goal every time, so traveling for several hours on the road may end up being a waste of time if you end up being back in the car faster than you can say “Ethan stole my stick – I’m bored.
 I want to go home”.

 Once your kids become more accustomed and capable, you can begin to venture further from home, or up the difficulty a little bit (but remember to go slow).

 Destinations can be as simple as a beautiful view of a waterfall or arriving at a picnic area with fire pits for grilling.
-Alternatively, check to see if there are any restaurants, rope courses or play parks that you can finish the trek at.
+Alternatively, check to see if there are any restaurants, rope courses, or play parks that you can finish the trek at.

 Kids are mini-scientists, adventurers and super-heroes rolled into one.
 They’ll want to get down on their hands and knees and explore, to chase that butterfly or skip stones across the lake.
 Let them explore the natural world and remember that the goal is not so much the destination but the experiences along the journey.

 Plan Ahead & Be Prepared for Anything

 In our view, successful parenting lives on the maxim – be prepared for anything.
-While preparation is essential for any hike (child involvement or not), when kids are involved be prepared to expect the unexpected.
+While preparation is essential for any hike (child involvement or not) when kids are involved be prepared to expect the unexpected.

-Learn how to layer clothes for maximum protection from the elements, and bring rain gear, gloves & hats for out on the trail even if the weather forecast is saying it’s going to be a beautiful day.
-It can be super chilly early in the morning, and the local geography may create micro climates.
+Learn how to layer clothes for maximum protection from the elements, and bring rain gear, gloves, and hats for out on the trail even if the forecast is saying it’s going to be a beautiful day.
+It can be super chilly early in the morning, and the local geography may create microclimates.

 Remember that kids get cold much more quickly than adults!
-Another life saver (hopefully, not literally), is bringing an extra set of warm clothes for each member of your brood and leave them in the car for your return from their adventure.
+Another lifesaver (hopefully, not literally) is bringing an extra set of warm clothes for each member of your brood and leaving them in the car for your return.
 I would wager that at least one will be wet or muddy (or both)!

 What to Pack

-It is a universally acknowledged law of physics that whatever is needed at that precise moment in time will be sitting at home, probably sitting out in plain view so that you wouldn’t forget it, be it the fruit boxes or your kid’s favorite hiking stick.
+It is a universally acknowledged law of physics that whatever is needed at that precise moment in time will be at home, probably sitting out in plain view so that you wouldn’t forget it, be it the fruit boxes or your kid’s favorite hiking stick.

-After loading up with the essentials, you’ll just need to pack smart to find the balance between what is good to have versus how much you can physically (and comfortably) bring with you.
-We’ve come up with a list of essential and good to have packing items below.
+After loading up with the essentials, you’ll need to pack smart to find the balance between what is good to have versus how much you can physically (and comfortably) bring with you.
+We’ve come up with a list of essential and good-to-have packing items below.

 Good to Have

-Going on an Adventure: Hitting the trail with your tots
+Going on an Adventure: Hitting the Trail with Your Tots

 So you have everything in hand, and you are on your way for your first hike.
 At this point, you need to get into the “hiking with kids” mindset.
 Three key things should help;

-- Have Fun!!!
+- Have fun!!!

 What Makes a Hike Magical for Kids?